Energy Efficiency: Peacemaker in War on Coal?

 States could achieve the reductions without picking technology winners and losers, according to the report.

 “Some analysts have characterized the regulation of greenhouse gases as a war on coal,” the report said.
-“In fact, however, relying on allows states to reduce pollution and still take advantage of a full range of natural resources.”
+“In fact, however, relying on efficiency allows states to reduce pollution and still take advantage of a full range of natural resources.”

 This is because decreases emissions in an agnostic fashion.
 It reduces electricity use uniformly no matter its source: wind, water and solar or coal, natural gas and nuclear.